Lullabot/information-security-policy/access/lullabot_vpn.md

 ## Virtual Private Network (VPN)

 ### Policy

 The use of a virtual private network (VPN) is required when accessing Lullabot's servers, or when accessing client's assets for clients that provide VPNs.
 A VPN should be always be used when working from unknown or untrustworthy locations, like public networks.

 ### Scope

 This policy applies to all Lullabot employees and contractors.

 ### Compliance

-1. Critical assets will be available only to employees via the Lullabot VPN, like the Daily Report and edit.lullabot.com.
+1. Critical infrastructure assets will be available only to employees via the Lullabot VPN.
-2. Since employees must use the VPN to access some internal assets, their devices will  be VPN-enabled.
+2. Since employees must use Lullabot's VPN to access some internal assets, their devices will be VPN-enabled.
 This will make it easy to use the VPN when they are working from any untrustworthy location.
 3. Some Lullabot clients provide a VPN that is the only way that client assets can be accessed.
-Employees and contractors working with those clients will not be able to do their work without using the VPN.
+Employees and contractors working with those clients will not be able to do their work without using the client VPN.

 ### Explanation and Implementation